watchthehit/btfree/documentation/ColorSystemMigration.md

    - ✅ Migrated all gradient definitions to use `BFColors.primaryGradient()` and `BFColors.brandGradient()`
    - ✅ Updated all icon and text styling to use appropriate `BFColors` properties

-2. ⭘ **BFButton**
+2. ✅ **BFButton**
-   - ⭘ Update all color references to use `BFColors`
+   - ✅ Updated all color references to use `BFColors`
-   - ⭘ Ensure consistent styling across button variants
+   - ✅ Replaced custom color names with standard `BFColors` properties
+   - ✅ Added proper shadow effects using `BFColors.healing`
+   - ✅ Enhanced preview in both light and dark mode
-   - ⭘ Verify proper appearance in both light and dark mode
+   - ✅ Verified proper appearance in both light and dark mode

 3. ⭘ **BFCard**
    - ⭘ Update all color references to use `BFColors`